 There has been a lot of talk in recent years about Aikido and internal arts; as someone who trains in internal martial arts, I am comfortable saying the Daito-ryu I saw Chris and Brian perform was one of the best jujutsu demonstrations I have seen.
 I think there is a lot to be said for having a strong basis in martial arts -- be it grappling or boxing -- before exploring internal ideas.
 Daito Ryu's Hiden Mokuroku, consisting of 118 jujutsu techniques, provides a solid foundation for advanced study.
 It is followed in their curriculum by the Aiki no Jutsu series, which teaches subtle kuzushi and other internal ideas.
 Chris and Brian demonstrated kata from both sets, along with Daito Ryu applications for self-defense (the goshinoynote).

 I also had the opportunity to demonstrate elements of the weapons practice I have learned as part of Yin Cheng Gong Fa.
 I demonstrated the Tongbei Dao form as well as some Bagua Jian circle walking and changes.
-The floor was bouncy, so expressing down power and bounce jin was interesting, but I hope I conveyed some of the aggression and speed of Tongbei Dao and some of the smooth subtlety of Bagua Jian.
+The floor was bouncy, and not perfectly suited for what I was doing, but I hope I conveyed some of the aggression and speed of Tongbei Dao and some of the smooth subtlety of Bagua Jian.